nuttlabs/notion-vip/md/Notion VIP/The #1 Rule for Every Notion Workspace.md

 ### Bulletproof

-Related master databases is the foundational principal of my Bulletproof Method, which underpins the widely employed [Bulletproof Workspace](https://notion.vip/bulletproof) template.
+Related master databases is the foundational principle of my Bulletproof Method, which underpins the widely employed [Bulletproof Workspace](https://notion.vip/bulletproof) template.

 Members of Notion A-to-Z enjoy access to the template, and more importantly, a deeper dive into the implementation of Bulletproof so they can expand it to serve their unique needs.
 If you’ve yet to join, [hop aboard](https://premier.notion.vip/a-to-z) and make the most of Notion. 💪